mozilla/addon-sdk/static-files/md/dev-guide/addon-development/annotator/displaying.md

 # Displaying Annotations #

-In this chapter we'll use a page-mod to locate elements of Web pages that have annotations associated with them, and a panel to display the annotations.
+In this chapter we'll use a page-mod to locate elements of web pages that have annotations associated with them, and a panel to display the annotations.

 ## Matcher page-mod ##